zakattack9/WRaPiC/README.md

   - [Installing Calico CNI](https://github.com/zakattack9/WRaPiC#configure-iterm-window-arrangement-and-profiles)
 - [References](https://github.com/zakattack9/WRaPiC#references)

-As a disclaimer, these steps have been adapted from multiple articles, guides, and documentations found online.
+As a disclaimer, most of these steps have been adapted from multiple articles, guides, and documentations found online.
 Much credit goes to Alex Ellis' [Kubernetes on Raspian](https://github.com/teamserverless/k8s-on-raspbian) repository and Tim Downey's [Baking a Pi Router](https://downey.io/blog/create-raspberry-pi-3-router-dhcp-server/) guide.

 ## Parts List
 My cluster only includes 4 RPi 4B's though there is no limit to the amount of RPi's that can be used.
 If you choose to not go the PoE route, additional micro USB cables and a USB power hub will be needed to power the Pi's.